jcapco/lnumber/README.md

 Many thanks to my co-authors in the first paper proposing the algorithm and other people who motivated me to do this:
 Matteo Gallet, Georg Grasegger, Christoph Koutschan, Jan Legersky, Niels Lubbes and Josef Schicho.

+Some of the benchmarks have been achieved using the LEO HPC infrastructure of the University of Innsbruck.
-I would also like to thank [RISC](https://risc.jku.at/) for allowing me to use their computers for some of my benchmarks.
+I would also like to thank [RISC](https://risc.jku.at/) for allowing me to use the RISC-DESY server cluster for some of my benchmarks.

 ## Citing